-This is the junction region p n, this is the depletion region here.
-So, we have plenty of, this is the p side, plenty of immobile negative ions here and plenty of positive immobile ions here and this is the region now I am discussing.
+Recall that this is the junction region p n, this is the depletion region here.
+So, we have plenty of this is the p side plenty of immobile ions negative ions here and plenty of positive immobile ions here and this is the region now I am discussing.
 So, we have applied a reverse bias like this.
-So, this region, which is right at the junction is denoted as region number one.
-Far away from the junction, these regions are called 3, far away from the junction.
+So, this region which is righted the junction is denoted as the region number one, for away from the junction these regions are called three for away from the junction.
+And those which are in the vicinity of this depletion between depletion region and this one and three this is denoted as two.

-And those which are in the vicinity between depletion region and this one and 3, this is denoted as 2.
-I hope it is clear now.
-The electron hole pairs which are generated here because of a potential difference, which is built like this, the potential difference, the electrons tend to move to this side.
-Why because of the potential difference.
-Therefore, this region is called drift region, because there is a potential difference here and therefore this is drifting, drifting under the influence of a field.

-Diffusion is because of concentration difference of the carriers.
-And that is why this region is called diffusion region because here you have large number of holes but very little concentration of electrons.
-Therefore, the electrons which are generated here would like to migrate here by diffusion.
-So, diffusion region and drift region and far away from the region away from the depletion region where there is no field.
-There is a potential but there is no field that is dv/dx is the field.
+I hope it is clear now the electron hole pairs which are generated here, because of a potential difference which is built like this the potential difference.
+The electrons tend to move to this side, why because of the potential difference.
+Therefore, this region is called drift region because, there is a potential difference here and therefore, this is drifting drifting under the influence of a field, diffusion is because of concentration difference of the carriers.
+And that is why this region is called diffusion region because, here you have large number of holes, but very little concentration of electron.
+Therefore, the electrons which are generated here would tend like to migrate here by diffusion.

-There is no change in the potential there.
-It is flat.
-As you can see the potential energy is flat and therefore there is no field.
-Field is only at the junction region.
-Therefore, this is the drift region.

-And what you see is, those carriers which are generated far away from the junction region are not swept away by any applied field.
-Those who are generated in the diffusion region are swept away because of the field, presence of the field.
-And in addition, the second mechanism which is there is diffusion here in the second region.
-Electrons moving to this side because of concentration difference, electrons moving to this side because of the drift.
-I hope that is clear.
+So, diffusion region and drift region and for away from the region a away from the depletion region where there is no field there is a potential, but there is no field.
+That is d v by d x is the field there is no change in the potential there, it is flat as you can see the potential energy is flat.
+And therefore, there is no field, field is only at the junction region therefore, this is the drift region.
+And so, what you see is those carriers which are generated for away from the junction region or not swept away by any applied field.
+Those who are generated in the diffusion region or swept away, because of the field presence of the field and in addition the second mechanism which is there is diffusion here.
+In the second region electrons moving to this side, because of concentration difference electrons moving to this side, because of the this clear.

 So, let us see more carefully the next slide.
-If we see the next slide, then now we have shown a PIN diode.
-Why do we go for PIN diode?
-I come back to this in a minute.
-Let me show the diagram again.

-Carriers moving inside this region, inside the semi conductor carriers moving, that is electron moving in this direction hole moving in this direction constitutes a current in the external circuit.
-When?
-As I discussed.
+If we see the next slide then now, we have shown a pin diode.
+Why do we go for pin diode?
+I come back to this in a minute, let me show the diagram again.
+Carriers moving in side this region, inside the semiconductor carriers moving, that is electron moving in this direction, hole moving in this direction, constitutes a current in the external circuit in the external circuit.